SoftwareAG/c8y-docs/content/edge/operating-edge-bundle/diagnostic-report-through-ui.md

 4. Click **Request diagnostics report** to download the diagnostics.

-To download the diagnostics report remotely, see [Remote connectivity > Downloading diagnostics remotely](/edge/remote-connectivity/#downloading-diagnostics-remotely).
+To download the diagnostics report remotely, see [Downloading diagnostics remotely](/edge/edge-connectivity/#downloading-diagnostics-remotely).